Tourists on motorbikes on the Galicia lighthouses route

 From Cedeira to Mañón

-The next route through Galicia starts out in Cedeira and ends in Mañón, taking in the Santo André de Teixido Way, the Serra da Capelada mountains, and Cape Ortegal.
+The next route through Galicia starts from Cedeira and ends in Mañón, already entering the province of A Coruña, whose coast we will also travel in the following stages.
+Along the way, visitors will cross the famous Santo André de Teixido shrine, the Sierra de A Capelada or Cape Ortegal.
 Don’t forget to check out the Punta Robaleira, and Candieira lighthouses and the Vixía-Herbeira viewpoint, all in a privileged setting.
 There are different options in the area for taking a break and recharging your batteries for the next day.

 • View from the Punta de Candieira Lighthouse, A Coruña